Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Advice to young scientists
   + Respect the process, but maintain your confidence;

++ About rejection
-+ Rejection happens to everyone.
-High-impact journals reject unsolicited manuscripts at a rate of 95%.
+  + Rejection happens to everyone;
+  + High-impact journals reject unsolicited manuscripts at a rate of 95%.

++ Tips for resubmission
+  + Be grateful that the journal is interested;
+  + Carefully consider the reviewers' comments;
+  + Either make the changes or argue effectively as to why you did not;
+  + Respond via a cover letter for the revised manuscript.

 ### 6.6 Interview with Dr. Gary Friedman